Questions about instaDuit? Get your answers here.

 - Does not offer any loan contract, or contracts that are poorly written with unclear loan terms

-- Harasses the borrowers, sometimes with violence and initimdating friends, families and neighbours to pressure the borrowers to pay up
+- Harasses the borrowers, sometimes with violence and initimdating friends, families and neighbours to pressure the borrowers to pay their loan

 As they often operate illegally, they will do whatever it takes to pressure you into settling your debt.
 There are many horror stories who fall prey into these loan sharks, do a quick google search and you’ll be able to find many articles on such cases online.

 What is a money lender and how can you be sure if they are legit?